HenrykRichter/A500KB/PCB/README.md

 ### PCB ordering

 - 1 PCB from A500KB\_Gerber, 2 layer PCB in FR4, 1.2mm thickness for a little more space in bottom case (standard 1.6mm will still be compatible)
-- 1 PCB from A500KBPlate\_Gerber, 1 layer PCB in FR4 or Alu, 1.2mm thickness (this thickness matches to the 3D printed parts) for plate mounted MX stabilizers _OR_ A500KBPlate\_Gerber\_V2D.zip for Costar style stabilizers
+- 1 PCB from A500KBPlate\_Gerber, 1 layer PCB in FR4 or Alu, 1mm thickness for PCB or plate mounted MX stabilizers _OR_ A500KBPlate\_Gerber\_V2D.zip for Costar style stabilizers

 ### 3D printing